coreinfrastructure/best-practices-badge/doc/other.md

     proprietary (and some developers will therefore not use it).

 *   Upgrade dynamic_analysis_unsafe from SUGGESTED to MUST.
-    "<i>If</i> the software is application-level software
+    "<i>If</i> the project results include software
     written using a memory-unsafe language (e.g., C or C++),
     <i>then</i> the project MUST use
-    at least one dynamic tool (e.g., a fuzzer or web application scanner) routinely along with a mechanism to detect memory safety problems such as buffer overwrites."
+    at least one dynamic tool (e.g., a fuzzer or web application scanner) routinely in combination with a mechanism to detect memory safety problems such as buffer overwrites.

-    This reorders the "passing" level text, which reads as follows:
+    If the project results do not include software written in a memory-unsafe language, choose "not applicable" (N/A).

-    "It is SUGGESTED that if the software is application-level software written using a memory-unsafe language (e.g., C or C++) then at least one dynamic tool (e.g., a fuzzer or web application scanner) be routinely used with a mechanism to detect memory safety problems such as buffer overwrites.
+    This reorders the "passing" level text.

     *NOTE*:
     This would mean that C/C++ would be required to use something like